Have a Question? look here

 Varnishes will always change the final appearance of a colour to some extent – however our matt varnishes will have a lesser effect on the colour.

 Yes, we have our Titan Topcoat.
-Our Titan Topcoat has a clear satin finish and is a multipurpose, tough but flexible waterproof coating.
+Our Titan Topcoat has a clear matt, satin or gloss finish and is a multipurpose, tough but flexible waterproof coating.
 It is a water based varnish for indoor and outdoor use.
 If you'd like to read more about Titan Topcoat you can do so here.

 While we are certain that no animals have been harmed or used in our manufacturing process, we cannot guarantee the same for the suppliers of our raw materials.
 Without specific testing to confirm any full negative trace, we can’t warrant documentation to have a vegan friendly status.